tytydraco/yessleep/out/The_hotel_that_Im_staying_in_has_quite_the_lively_lobby.md

 *Shit.
 That happened to me too.*

 “And… we ended up here.
 Very, very similar to New York by all accounts.
 At first, anyways.
-In fact, if you stare out hard enough into the strange horizon surrounding us, you can see little hints that NYC physically ain’t that far from us.
+Heck, if you stare out hard enough into the strange horizon surrounding us, you can see little hints that NYC physically ain’t that far from us.
 But right now, we’re trapped.
-Not in purgatory.
-Very much ourselves, and very much alive, but if we leave this building, we’re at the whim of whatever’s out there.
+Not in purgatory... very much ourselves, and very much alive.
+But.
+If we leave this building, we’re at the whim of whatever’s out there.
 And whatever’s out there… doesn’t seem to be very friendly.”

 I looked outside.
 The noises were coming to the forefront again.
 Those *shrieks*.
 At first, it sounded like evil creatures.
 Banshees, demons, something in that universe.
 But something about the sounds was starting to become clear to me… there was almost a *human* quality to them.